-\In the prior year, included in others was an amount of AED 2,054 million related to advances paid by Etisalat Misr for acquisition of 4G license, for which the spectrum/frequency was not yet received.
+In the prior year, included in others was an amount of AED 2,054 million related to advances paid by Etisalat Misr for acquisition of 4G license, for which the spectrum/frequency was not yet received.
 During the year AED 1,463 million was capitalised.
-Virtual fixed line license in Etisalat Misr is still in capital a) Impairment and other losses
+Virtual fixed line license in Etisalat Misr is still in capital work in progress as at 31 December 2017.